Teachers reimagine US history lessons with eye on diversity

 Brandon Brown followed these rules when he started teaching, seeking order in a classroom setting he was all too familiar with growing up.
 But he quickly realized that was not working for his students and that they were just regurgitating what he told them.
 So, he decided to get creative.

-Brown, a former history teacher and assistant high school principal, is now a Billboard-charting educational rapper who performs around the U.S. He founded School Yard Rap, a California-based company that produces music about historical Black, Latino and Indigenous people often not found in traditional textbooks.
+Brown, a former history teacher and assistant elementary school principal, is now a Billboard-charting educational rapper who performs around the U.S. He founded School Yard Rap, a California-based company that produces music about historical Black, Latino and Indigenous people often not found in traditional textbooks.

 “By state standards, my students had to learn about old white slave owners, but they were young Black kids, and it wasn’t connecting,” said Brown, who released his latest album under his stage name, “Griot B.” “This education system is whitewashed completely.
 But doing what I do, I’m able to introduce and refocus on people of color so students are getting the full range of American history.”